gbdev/pandocs/src/Audio_Registers.md

 - `NRx0` is some channel-specific feature (if present),
 - `NRx1` controls the length timer,
 - `NRx2` controls the volume and envelope,
-- `NRx3` controls the wavelength (maybe only partially),
+- `NRx3` controls the period (maybe only partially),
-- `NRx4` has the channel's trigger and length timer enable bits;
+- `NRx4` has the channel's trigger and length timer enable bits, as well as any leftover bits of period;

 ...but there are some exceptions.